-Microsoft's submission set the bar high, but there will be 5 Stackie Award winners named at MarTech Conference in San Francisco.
-Submit yours by March 31!
+Microsoft's submission set the bar high, but there will be 5 Stackie Award & 3 Hackie Award winners named at MarTech Conference in San Francisco.
+Submit your entry by March 31!

 We’ve been getting some terrific entries into this year’s Stackies Awards competition, but the one above came in last week and was particularly exciting to see.
 The team who runs global marketing IT and operations at Microsoft sent in this complex marketing stack (click to view a larger version).

 MarTech Conference chair Scott Brinker shared on his Chief Martec blog why this was such an impressive entry for the martech community to see.

 “This is an excellent illustration of a well-designed marketing stack created by Microsoft’s Todd Wells, VP/general manager of marketing IT, and Jeremy Posvar, director of marketing services in Todd’s marketing IT group:

 - The customer journey — the multi-shaded blue band that leads from pre-sales marketing, to sales, to post-sales marketing, and back around again — rightfully serves as the primary lens for the marketing technology capabilities they’ve developed.

 - Along that journey, they’ve identified key clusters of marketing competencies and representative technologies they use for each of them: data & analytics, planning & instrumentation, content, events, social, in-product and customer advocacy.